Dog Gets Adopted But Doesn’t Want To Leave Her Best Friend

 They've been adopted for seven years, and their bond is still going strong.
 These two do everything together in their Kentucky home, whether it's playing, resting, or snoozing.

 “They’re buddies forever.
-Anytime they’re settling in together, Lucy will give Sully a couple of licks on his forehead and he just looks like he’s so pleased.”
+Anytime they’re settling in together, Lucy will give Sully a couple of licks on his forehead, and he just looks so pleased.”

 They do everything together, even sleeping

 The only time they are not glued together is when they go to the dog park and Sully wants to run around.
-Even yet, they don't stay away for more than a few minutes at a time.
+Even then, they don't stay apart for more than a few minutes at a time.

 “When he’s roaming around the dog park, Sully will come back and check on Lucy every couple of minutes or so,” Brinton says.
 “He says hi, walks with her for a bit, and then he’s off again.
 She doesn’t seem to mind.”